 Coming soon to a forest near you

 Naturally, I can’t pass final judgment on a 20-minute demo.
 It was basically just its tutorial mode, if we’re being honest.
 I imagine there is still a lot more in the unexplored reaches of Mable & The Wood.
-While the majority of the experience certainly hasn’t lit my pants on fire with hot anticipation, the combat and promise of more forms to change into have lit my interest.
+While the majority of the experience certainly hasn’t lit my hair on fire, the combat and promise of more forms to change into have lit my interest.
 The developer has also revealed that you can skip bosses, if you like.
 And the final build will include multiple endings.
 With all this in mind, ultimately I do hope Mable & The Wood has what it takes to be a cut above the rest.
 We’ll know once the game fully releases sometime later this summer.